 If the date of the microchip is later then the date of the rabies vaccination, the rabies vaccination becomes invalid and must be repeated and wait 21 days again in order for it to become valid. (yeah, stupid as stupid comes)

 - Page marked with Roman IV: The Name, address, email address and phone number of the Veterinarian issuing the passport.
 Make sure he/she signs the page at the bottom and also stamps it with is official stamp.

 If no stamp or signature they won’t let you into the UK, but have to go to a Vet in France and have them issue a new passport with the Vet’s official stamp at the fee of about 100 Euros

 - Page marked with Roman V: Rabies vaccination data.
 This is required for dogs, cats and ferrets.
 Must enter the day it was administered, valid from date (the plus 21 days after vaccination.
 The day of vaccination is day 0 and not counting into the 21 days) and the date of expiry.
 If this is the first time the pet is vaccinated against rabies or the previous vaccination lapsed one or more days, you have to wait 21 days before entering the EU.

 Also, and this is very important, right on top of the Vet’s official stamp he has to write or stamp

-acrosshis name address and phone number regardless that already is on page number IV
+acrosshis name his address and phone number regardless of already included on page number IV

 - Page marked with Roman VII: Worm treatment.
 This is for dogs only!
 Veterinarian has to do it, have to enter the Date, the Hour and Minute into the passport.